8 Signs Your Child Needs an Eye Exam

 Children born with poor vision may believe that’s how everyone sees, so they don’t think to speak up.
 Others just aren’t wired to complain or draw attention to themselves.

 That’s why routine eye exams are important.
 They can pick up problems when you and your child can’t.
-Dr. Paul-Blanc recommends booking a first eye exam before your child starts kindergarten, and then every two years thereafter.
+Dr. Paul-Blanc recommends booking a first eye exam before your child starts kindergarten, and then every one to two years thereafter.

 Even if you’ve crossed that off your to-do list, watch for the following warning signs that something’s not right with your child’s vision.
 If you notice any of them, call an eye doctor and book an appointment.

-Red Flag No. 1: Can’t See the Board
+Sign to Book an Eye Exam No. 1: Can’t See the Board

 Trouble seeing far away (nearsightedness, or myopia) is the most common vision complaint in schoolchildren.
 And struggling to read a whiteboard at the front of the classroom is an early tipoff.